wlavend/Cassie_Balancing/02_README.md

 This code balances the Cassie biped robot on one leg in MuJoCo using a Linear Quadratic Regulator (LQR) controller.
 The implementation addresses the challenge of achieving single-leg balance for autonomous robots, similar to this [code](https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/LQR.ipynb) developed to balance a 27 DoF humanoid on one leg.
 The model used can be found [here](https://github.com/google-deepmind/mujoco_menagerie/blob/main/agility_cassie/README.md):

+The original MJCF and assets were provided directly by Agility Robotics under an MIT License.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/0035d3b9-217a-40bf-9487-f7a29fa71cc9" alt="00_1leg_photo" style="width:30%;">
 </div>